-5. PREPARATION FOR DELIVERY

-5.1 This section is not applicable to this specification.

-6. NOTES

-6.1 Intended use.
-The purpose of this specification is to control the electromagnetic interference to the degree necessary to insure interference-free operation of electronic and electrical subsystems in all weapon systems.
+- 5. PREPARATION FOR DELIVERY - 5.1 This section is not applicable to this specification. - 6.
+NOTES - 6.1 Intended Use.
+The purpose of this specification is to control the electromagnetic environment to the degree necessary to insure interference-free operation of electronic and electrical subsystems in all weapon systems.
 This specification is applicable to all items of equipment which utilize or may be affected by electrical phenomena.
 Such items may be operated individually, in combination, or collectively and comprise a portion of or a total weapon system.

-6.2 Definitions.
+6.2 Definitions

-6.2.1 Weapon system.
+- 6.2.1 Jeapon System.
 A weapon system is composed of equipment, skills, and techniques, the composite of which forms an instrument of combat usually but not necessarily having an air vehicle as its major operational element.
-The complete weapon system includes all related equipment, materials, services, and personnel required solely for the operation of the air vehicle or other major elements of the system so that the instrument of combat becomes a self-sufficient unit of striking power in its intended operational environment.

-6.2.2 Support system.
-A support system is a composite of equipment, skills, and techniques which, while not an instrument of combat, can perform a clearly defined function in support of a military mission.
-Examples are weather, air-sea rescue, logistics, intelligence, and training systems.

-6.2.3 Subsystem.
-A subsystem is a major functional part of a weapon system usually consisting of several equipments, which is essential to the operational completeness of the weapon system.
-Examples are airframe, propulsion, guidance, navigation, and communication.

-6.2.4 Equipment.
-Equipment is a major functional part of a weapon system or subsystem, usually consisting of several components, which is essential to operational completeness of the weapon system or subsystem.
-Examples are radio compass, radio command set, and electrical power supply.

-6.2.5 Component.
-A component is a functional part of a subsystem or equipment essential to operational completeness of the subsystem or equipment.
+The complete weapon system includes all related equipment, materials, services, and personnel required solely for the operation of the air vehicle or other major elements of the system so that the instrument of combat becomes a self-sufficient unit of striking power in its intended operational environment. - 6.2.2 Support System.
+A support system is a composite of equipment, skills, and techniques which, while not an instrument of combat, can perform a clearly defined function in support of an Air Force mission.
+Examples are weather, air-sea rescue, logistics, intelligence and training systems. - 6.2.3 Subsystem.- A subsystem is a major functional part of a weapon system, usually consisting of several equipments, which is essential to the operational completeness of the weapon system.
+Examples are airframe, propulsion, guidance, navigation, and communication. - 6.2.4 Equipment.- Equipment is a major functional part of a weapon system or subsystem, usually consisting of several components, which is essential to operational completeness of the weapon system or subsystem.
+Examples are radio compass, radio command set, and electrical power supply. - 6.2.5 Component.- A component is a functional part of a subsystem or equipment essential to operational completeness of the subsystem or equipment.

 Examples are radio transmitter unit, radio receiver unit, amplifier unit, analyzer unit, computer unit, and control box.